Neglected tropical diseases in India

 Neglected tropical diseases in India are a group of bacterial, parasitic, viral, and fungal infections that are common in low income countries but receive little funding to address them.
 Neglected tropical diseases are common in India.

 India's population is about 1.3 billion as of 2018, which is the second largest in the world.
-However, high population does not explain the greater frequently of neglected tropical diseases in India than in other countries.
+However, high population does not explain the greater frequency of neglected tropical diseases in India in comparison to other countries.
 Neglected tropical diseases in India occur in areas of both urban and rural poverty.

-The neglected tropical diseases which especially affect India include ascariasis, hookworm infection, trichuriasis, dengue fever, lymphatic filariasis, trachoma, melioidosis, cysticercosis, leprosy, echinococcosis, visceral leishmaniasis, and rabies.
+The neglected tropical diseases which affect India the most include ascariasis, hookworm infection, trichuriasis, dengue fever, lymphatic filariasis, trachoma, melioidosis, cysticercosis, leprosy, echinococcosis, visceral leishmaniasis, and rabies.

 List

 Various organizations will include different diseases under the umbrella term of "neglected tropical diseases," but most diseases listed as such occur in tropical climates, lack global public attention, and have high infection rates.
 The World Health Organization recognizes 20 neglected tropical diseases, of which 12 are present in India.